expo/expo/docs/pages/bare/installing-unimodules.md

 <br />

 Save all of your changes.
-In xCode you need to make sure that iOS Deployment Target under `Target/BuildSettings/Deployment` is set to `iOS 11.0`.
+In Xcode, update the iOS Deployment Target under `Target → Build Settings → Deployment` to `iOS 11.0`.
 The last step is to install the project's CocoaPods again in order to pull in unimodules that are detected by `use_unimodules!` directive that we added to the `Podfile`:

 <InstallSection packageName="react-native-unimodules" cmd={["npx pod-install"]} hideBareInstructions />